 The ”Filipino First” policy of this administration received a resounding popular indorsement in the last election.
 Politically we became independent since 1946, but economically we are still semi-colonial.
 This is especially true in our foreign trade.
 This policy is therefore designed to regain economic independence.
 It is a national effort to the end that Filipinos obtain major and dominant participation in their own national economy.
 This we will achieve with malice towards none and with fairness to all.
 We will accomplish this with full understanding of our international obligations towards our friends of the Free World.
 We will carry this out within the framework of our special relations with the United States to whose citizens we granted until 1974, by Constitutional provision, equal rights as Filipinos in the exploitation of our natural resources and public utilities, and to whom we also granted trading parity rights under the Laurel-Langley Agreement.
 Under this policy we will welcome friendly and understanding foreign capital willing to collaborate with us in the exploitation of our vast natural resources preferably on joint venture basis.

 Garcia's aim to make Filipinos the majority and dominant participation in the national economy sounds good on paper.
 After all, it's the Philippines, right?
-However, that way of thinking was blasted by the late Lee Kuan Yew.
+However, the late Lee Kuan Yew blasted that way of thinking.
 Sure, these Filipino First Policy apologists can whine all they want and say, "How many times do I need to tell you the Philippines isn't Singapore?
 Let's just learn everything on our own."
 Either some of these guys are clueless or just simply hate competition.
 The "concern" that Atty.
 Neri P. Colmenares says about FDI is that that MNCs defeat the local businesses.
 Hypocritically.
 Colmenares is a supporter of the International Criminal Court, along with the likes of Atty.
 Teodoro A. Casiño.
 Take note that both Colmenares and Casiño are from Bayan Muna.
 You also have the lies of the probably now-defunct Philippine Anti-Fascist League too.

 I'd say that all the brouhaha about economic protectionism being good is rooted in envy.
 The businessmen can be aware of how established MNCs can be better than them.
 This is a far cry from what the late John Gokongwei Jr. said.
 I guess Gokongwei Jr. had fond memories of his maternal grandfather.
 His maternal grandfather said to him, "Don't be afraid of the giants, they were once small."
 The MNCs that the protectionists so feared were once small.
 An example of an MNC is none other than Jollibee (read here).
 I'm naming Jollibee because it's evidence that even Filipino businesses can make it big abroad.
 Jollibee had to face off against Wendy's and McDonald's.
 Instead of crying foul, the Tan brothers who run Jollibee, said, "Bring it on!"
 Now, Jollibee is a major participant in the world market.